4 ex-cops indicted on US civil rights charges in Floyd death - WTMJ

 MINNEAPOLIS (AP) — A federal grand jury has indicted the four former Minneapolis police officers involved in George Floyd’s arrest and death, accusing them of willfully violating the Black man’s constitutional rights as he was restrained face-down on the pavement and gasping for air.

 A three-count indictment unsealed Friday names Derek Chauvin, Thomas Lane, J. Kueng and Tou Thao.
-Chauvin, convicted last month on state charges of murder and manslaughter, is charged with violating Floyd’s right to be free from unreasonable seizure and unreasonable force by a police officer.
-Thao and Kueng are also charged with violating Floyd’s right to be free from unreasonable seizure, accused of not intervening to stop Chauvin as he knelt on Floyd’s neck.
-All four officers are charged for their failure to provide Floyd with medical care.
+Chauvin was convicted last month on state charges of murder and manslaughter and is appealing.
+The other three are set for state trial on Aug.
+23. It’s not clear what will happen in this case, but generally the state charges play out before federal charges do.

-Floyd’s May 25 arrest and death, which a bystander captured on cellphone video, sparked nationwide complaints about the police treatment of Black people and protests calling for an end to police brutality and racial inequities.
+The indictment sends a strong message about the Justice Department’s priorities.
+Floyd’s May 25 arrest and death, which a bystander captured on cellphone video, sparked mass protests nationwide that called for an end to racial inequalities and police mistreatment of Black people.

-The indictment in Floyd’s death was handed down about a week after federal prosecutors brought hate crimes charges in the death of Ahmaud Arbery, as the Justice Department shifts its priorities to focus more on civil rights issues, criminal justice overhauls and policing policies.
+When President Joe Biden was elected, he promised he’d work to end disparities in the criminal justice system.
+The indictments were handed down about a week after federal prosecutors brought hate crimes charges in the death of 25-year-old Ahmaud Arbery in Georgia and announced two sweeping probes into policing in two states.

-Lane, Thao and Kueng made their initial court appearances Friday via videoconference in U.S. District Court in Minneapolis.
-Chauvin has not yet made his initial appearance.
-He is in state custody as he awaits sentencing on the state charges.
-The other three former officers face a state trial in August, and they remain free on bond.

-Nelson had no comment on the federal charges.
-Kueng’s attorney also had no comment.
-A message left for Thao’s attorney wasn’t immediately returned, and a call to Lane’s attorney disconnected when he was reached by The Associated Press.

 The Rev. Al Sharpton said the federal charges against the officers show the Justice Department “does not excuse it nor allow police to act as though as what they do is acceptable behavior in the line of duty.”